 National Highly Specialised Commissioned Diagnostic Laboratory

 The Mitochondrial Diagnostic laboratory is situated within the Mitochondrial Research Group laboratories of the Medical School within the Newcastle upon Tyne Hospitals NHS Foundation Trust and has been providing a comprehensive, diagnostic and clinical management service for patients with suspected mitochondrial disease for over 15 years.
 Awarded National Specialist Commissioning funding from the Department of Health in 2007, the laboratory works closely with colleagues at UCLH NHS Foundation Trust, London and Oxford Radcliffe Hospitals NHS Trust to provide specialist clinical and diagnostic investigations – the Rare Mitochondrial Disorders Service for Adults and Children.
-The Clinical Service is led by Professor Doug Turnbull (adults) Dr Grainne Gorman (adults) and Dr Robert McFarland (children), whilst Professor Rob Taylor heads a team of 10 scientists which receives ~2000 referrals to the laboratory per year.
+The Clinical Service is led by Professor Robert McFarland, whilst Professor Rob Taylor heads a team of 15 scientists and technologists, which receives ~2000 referrals to the laboratory per year.

 The laboratory diagnosis of mitochondrial disease involves many components including muscle histology and histochemistry, in vitro assessment of mitochondrial biochemical function and molecular genetic screening.
 Enzyme histochemistry is particularly valuable as the presence of ragged-red fibres and cytochrome c oxidase-deficient muscle fibres provide important clues as to likely involvement of the mitochondrial genome.